PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/050-smart-contracts/index.md

 1. Target `pallet-revive` for all contract work on Polymesh.
 2. To interact with contracts using standard Ethereum tooling, run the `eth-rpc` proxy alongside your node and use the correct `ChainId` for your network.
-3. Have users call `map_account` **before** they receive funds at their derived Ethereum-style address — see the warning in [Address mapping](#address-mapping).
+3. Have users call `map_account` **before** they receive funds at their derived EVM address — see the warning in [Address mapping](./010-address-mapping.mdx).
-4. To read or move native Polymesh assets from a contract, use the [Fungible Asset precompile](/development/smart-contracts/precompiles/fungible-asset) — and give the contract its own identity, since a precompile call acts as the contract's account, not the user's.
+4. To read or move native Polymesh assets from a contract, use the [Fungible Asset](/development/smart-contracts/precompiles/fungible-asset) or [Non-Fungible Asset](/development/smart-contracts/precompiles/non-fungible-asset) precompile — and give the contract its own identity, since a precompile call acts as the contract's account, not the user's.
-5. Check [Precompiles](/development/smart-contracts/precompiles) before assuming a native capability is reachable from contract code — only fungible assets are exposed today.
+5. Check [Precompiles](/development/smart-contracts/precompiles) before assuming a native capability is reachable from contract code.
+If you are building for a **wallet** rather than a contract, [runtime calls](./030-runtime-calls.mdx) reach the whole runtime instead.